mautic/mautic-community-handbook/docs/resources/meetings/preparing_and_running_meetings.rst

 Ending the meeting
 ------------------

 After 24 hours - doesn't have to be really exact - you should explicitly end the meeting.
-One way to do so is by responding to the 'Hi everyone… Welcome to our team meeting!' post, with the 'Also send to #name of channel' checkbox ticked, something like Thanks everyone, this meeting is now officially over and now is the time to move the content to the forum.
+One way to do so is by responding to the ``Hi everyone… Welcome to our team meeting!`` post, with the 'Also send to #name of channel' checkbox ticked, something like Thanks everyone, this meeting is now officially over and now is the time to move the content to the forum.

 Moving the content to the forum
 ===============================